-Before automating your mix, it is best to save the song in Music Master then save again with a new name.
+Before automating your mix, it is best to save the song, then save again with a new name.
 Then if you find you are not happy with your mix, you can quickly start again.

-You can Undo or Redo one step at a time if necessary.
+As the Automation described is all done in the program, you can Undo or Redo one step at a Time if necessary.

-Note - You cannot record movements on the master channel at the left of the window.
+Note for MIDI tracks - You cannot record movements on the master channel at the left of the window.
 However you can arm several tracks and use the Master to change all of them simultaneously.
-Music Master will move the knobs proportionately so that they all reach 0 or 127 at the same time.
+The program will move the knobs proportionately so that they all reach 0 or 127 at the same Time.
 To make them move linearly, hold down the Ctrl button as you move the mouse.
 You can also hold down the Shift key to move the master knobs without affecting any tracks.
 This enables you to get a wider effect on the controller being recorded.